Infernosniper/Course-Scheduler/README.md

     * Also involves learning REGEX for ensuring data follows the predetermined patterns
 * (2 point) Use Bootstrap as a CSS Framework
     * Will configure a theme using Bootstrap to make the website hurt the user's brain a little bit less
-* (5 points) NYU Course System API
-    * This one is a long shot for if I happen to get the rest of the project done
-    * Addition of this feature would support adding courses to registry via the NYU Course ID, and the necessary data fields would be pulled from the NYU Course System API

-15 points total out of 10 required points
+10 points total out of 10 required points

 ## [Link to Initial Main Project File](app.mjs)